Lesson Plan - Get It!

 Although the document would be sent to the King of England, its purpose was not to persuade him.
-The goal was to persuade all the British citizens living in the American colonies to side with the revolutionaries as well as gain support abroad in countries like France, who would hopefully send troops and supplies to help the cause.
+The goal was to persuade all the British citizens living in the American colonies to side with the revolutionaries and gain support abroad in countries like France, who would hopefully send troops and supplies to help the cause.

 So Jefferson incorporated ethos (character of speaker), pathos (emotion), and logos (reason) into his document.

-Watch a portion of the video below to better understand these literary tools.
+Watch a portion of the video below to understand these literary tools better.
 As you watch, write down a more detailed description of each appeal to help you later.

 - Why do you think utilizing all three of these devices in a single work is very persuasive?

 By addressing all three, you can assure the reader that you are credible, pull at their emotions so they are more willing to believe you and support your argument with logic and reason, which the reader will likely agree with if it is true.

 - So how did Jefferson incorporate these into the Declaration of Independence?